Palm FAQs for Champions

 What is the UK doing about sustainable palm oil?

 The UK roundtable on sourcing sustainable palm oil, convened by the government, was set up in 2012.
 The initial aim was to work towards 100% sustainable palm oil in the UK by 2015.
+Each year, Efeca collates data on behalf of all UK industry, and writes an Annual Progress Report.
 Currently 77% of palm oil brought in to the UK (as crude and refined oil) is sustainable.